bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 * **Fix some memory leaks detected by miri**: Miri detected a case that leaks in our `BlobVec` drop impl.
 That is now fixed.
 * **Lint for missing SAFETY comments in bevy_ecs**: We now require safety comments for unsafe code blocks in `bevy_ecs`.

 As Bevy ECS matures, our bar for unsafe code blocks and soundness must also mature.
 Bevy ECS will probably never be 100% free of unsafe code blocks because we are modeling parallel data access that Rust cannot reason about without our help.
-But we are committed to removing as much unsafe code as we can and improving the quality and scope of our unsafe code.
+But we are committed to both removing as much unsafe code as we can and improving the quality of the unsafe code that remains.

 ## Android Progress: We aren't there yet, but we're closer!